Zatamil (Mometasone Furoate)

 Dosage Instructions

-Apply a light film of Zatamil Hydrogel or Ointment or a few drops of Zatamil Lotion to the affected area once a day and rub in lightly.
-Follow the instructions provided and use Zatamil until your doctor tells you to stop.
+Apply a thin layer of Zatamil Hydrogel, Ointment, or a few drops of Zatamil Lotion to the affected area once daily.

 What If You Miss a Dose?

-If you forget to apply Zatamil, use it as soon as you remember, and then continue using it at the usual time each day.
-If it is almost time for your next application, skip the one you missed and continue with your regular schedule at the usual time.
-Apply the same amount of Zatamil as usual.
+If you forget to apply Zatamil, do so as soon as you remember.
+If it's nearly time for your next dose, skip the missed dose and continue with your regular schedule.

-Important: Do not apply more Zatamil to make up for the amount you missed.
+Important: Do not apply more than the prescribed amount to make up for a missed dose.

 Side Effects